ashish1dadhich412/Tutorial-Ninja-Website/README.md

 ---

 ## 📞 Contact
-For queries or contributions, contact **Kanav Goswami** via GitHub or email.
+For queries or contributions, contact **Ashish Dadhich** via GitHub or email.

 ---